Alma Mater Society of the University of British Columbia Vancouver: Elections

-Student Administrative Commission

-The Student Administrative Commission (SAC) oversees over 350 student clubs within the AMS.
-It divides the clubs into 9 categories: Academic/Management, Community Service, Cultural/Identity/Social, Leisure/Hobby/Special Interest, Media/Arts/Performance, Rec/Athletic, Political/Social Action, Science, and Spiritual.
+Clubs & Societies

-The SAC sets out procedures for constituting clubs and manages the space use within the Student Union Building as well as the general operation of AMS Clubs.
+The AMS oversees over 400 student clubs.
+The Clubs & Societies Committee sets out procedures for constituting clubs and manages use of space by clubs within the Student Union Building as well as the general operation of AMS Clubs.
 They have the power to constitute or de-constitute a club, as well as direct a club to take actions in order to ensure rules and regulations are followed accordingly.

-The SAC is chaired by the Vice President Administration of the AMS.
+The committee is chaired by the Vice President Administration of the AMS.
 It also has several AMS Directors and member at large sitting in the committee.
-The Vice Chair of SAC is an appointed student employee of the AMS.

 Initiatives and services

 One of the major projects that the AMS has undertaken is the New SUB Project in order to increase available space for student activities by 50% compared to the old Student Union Building.
-The initiative was approved by referendum in April 2008 and construction is slated to begin in 2012.
-The building is funded by an incremental increase in student fees, which will supply $80 million for the construction of the building.
-The building, more commonly referred to as the AMS Nest building, has 250000 sqft of space, costing about $108.3 million (with $25 million from the university).
+The initiative was approved by referendum in April 2008 and construction began in 2012.
+The building is funded by an incremental increase in student fees, which supplied roughly $80 million for the construction of the building.
+More commonly referred to as the AMS Nest, or simply the Nest, the building has 250000 sqft of space, costing about $108.3 million (with $25 million from the university).
 The building opened during the summer of 2015.

-The AMS runs many services for students on the UBC campus, including The Sexual Assault Support Centre (SASC), AMS Peer Support, the AMS Advocacy Office, the AMS Food Bank, AMS Tutoring, AMS Housing, AMS Entrepreneurship Hub (eHub), AMS Health and Dental, and Safewalk, a service for escorting students on campus safely.
+The AMS runs many services for students on the UBC campus, including the Sexual Assault Support Centre (SASC), AMS Peer Support, the AMS Advocacy Office, the AMS Food Bank, AMS Tutoring, AMS Housing, AMS Entrepreneurship Hub (eHub), AMS Health and Dental, and Safewalk, a service for escorting students on campus safely.
 In addition, the AMS lobbies local and provincial governments and institutions for the benefit of the student body.
 For example, the AMS lobbied against the $16 million funding cuts to B.C. post-secondary institutions in 2009.

 On September 25, 2012, the AMS founded Get OnBoard BC, a coalition of transit stakeholders in the Metro Vancouver region to lobby for increases to public transit funding.
 The organization continues to exist today as a separate registered not for profit under the BC Societies Act.